LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Methods

-\paragraph{Proving the instance-level learnability.} To prove the instance-level learnability of CFSD, we follow the lemma \ref{lemma:inst_learnability} and condition \ref{con:inst_learnability} proved by ~\citeauthor{jang2024learnability} listed in Appendix~\ref{appendix:prove_inst_learnability}.
+To prove the instance-level learnability of CFSD, we follow the lemma \ref{lemma:inst_learnability} and condition \ref{con:inst_learnability} from ~\citeauthor{jang2024learnability}.
 The proof is as follows: \begin{proof} Given $\mathcal{H}_{inst_k}$ and $\mathcal{H}_{add_k}$ as the hypothesis space for the $k^{th}$ instance and the hypothesis space for the $k^{th}$ instance generated through elements outside of the $k^{th}$ instance, respectively.
 The instance-level classifier in CFSD is denoted as $g(\cdot)$ and $f_\mathcal{H}$ denotes the individual hypothesis in corresponding hypothesis space $\mathcal{H}$.
 Hence we have:

 which obeys the pattern of $\mathcal{H}_{inst_k}$ that produces results dependent solely on the $k^{th}$ instance feature:

 The condition \ref{con:inst_learnability} is satisfied that:

 and according to lemma \ref{lemma:inst_learnability}, CFSD is instance-level learnable. \end{proof}